The Red Mansion Art Prize Exhibition 2017 is on display at the Kendrew Barn in St John's College this week.

 The results of this work have been brought together in this week's exhibition.

 This year's winner from the Ruskin School of Art is Olivia Rowland.
-Her work can be seen on her website.

 'The cultural experience really made me reexamine not only my own practice and processes, but the way I examine and take in the world at large - both as an artist, and as an observer,' she says.